Flat-Coated Retriever Lifespan

 Life Stages

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Flat-Coated Retrievers have particular requirements based on their large size, moderate shedding level, and genetic predispositions to cancer and hip dysplasia.
+Three variables drive daily care for Flat-Coated Retrievers: their large size, their moderate shedding level, and their breed-associated risk of cancer and hip dysplasia.

 Senior Care